dizhang168/reading-flow/reading-flow-vs-tabindex.md

 Not resolved, but has a proposal getting prototyped.

-During the CSS/WHATWG joint session at TPAC, we concluded that it would be better to make tabindex more subordinate to 'reading-flow'.
+During the CSS/WHATWG joint session at TPAC, we concluded that it would be better to make tabindex more of a subordinate to 'reading-flow'.

 ## What is the issue with the HTML Standard?

-Currently, the reading-flow property has the behavior that 'reading-flow' makes the element a scope owner. tabindex is an HTML property that can re-order the elements in a focus scope.
+Currently, the reading-flow property has the behavior that 'reading-flow' can make an element a focus scope owner. tabindex is an HTML property that can re-order the elements in a focus scope.
 Within that scope, tabindex has priority.
 This means tabindex ordering is consulted first, with visual-order giving tiebreaking between identical values.

 ## Why positive tabindex is bad